Real Estate Services & Strategies

 The Office of Risk Management (OPRM), within the Office of the President, is responsible for providing uniform interpretation, operation, and administration of the University's Risk Management Program.
 It manages the University's self-insurance programs, negotiates and purchases insurance, coordinates matters pertaining to loss control and occupational health, and resolves claims against the University.

 OPRM provides standard-form insurance language for use in lease agreements and assists the Office of the President and campuses and laboratories in the development and review of alternate language.
-OPRM works in conjunction with the campuses to resolve matters related to contract language through Campus and Hospital Risk Managers and advises on the types of coverage available under the University's programs.
-OPRM serves as a resource and consultant to local offices in contract negotiations and negotiates directly with lessors and lessees upon request from RESG.
+OPRM works in conjunction with the campuses to resolve matters related to contract language through Campus and Medical Center Risk Managers and advises on the types of coverage available under the University's programs.
+OPRM serves as a resource and consultant to local offices in contract negotiations and negotiates directly with lessors and lessees upon request from RESS.

-Section 2.07: Responsibilities of Planning & Design
+Section 2.07: Responsibilities of Physical and Environmental Planning

-Section 2.08: Responsibilities of Facilities Management and Construction
+Section 2.08: Responsibilities Construction Services

 Section 2.09: Responsibilities of Other Associated Departments